 Created by Integral theorist, Ken Wilber, I offer this framework as a context through which to process learning not as content to understand.
 When embraced and internalized, each domain offers a way to explore and engage learning from a part of an integral whole.
 Often an opening in one domain provokes action in another.
 If we constitute our lives from these four domains of development, we will find unexpected growth.

 GROWING UP = This domain ultimately means taking ownership and agency of our lives.
 With Waking Up, we become more aware, realizing what we need to upgrade.
-Growing Up begins to examine and upgrade our defense mechanisms and coping strategies.
-We confront the need for instant gratification and our desire for clinging and grasping to satisfy our compulsive habits.
+Growing Up begins to examine and upgrade our reflexive, defense mechanisms, and coping strategies.
+We examine the need for instant gratification and our desire for clinging and grasping to satisfy our compulsive habits.
 In this area, we form disciplines to manage time, finances, and energy to gain a clear and grounded view of reality.
 This also includes any studies to form our professional identity.
 Growing up will also lead us back to Waking Up as any growth is not linear and continues to expand awareness.

 With realization and practice, our shadow can become the fuel for our commitments.
 But first, we confront our own ego – self-destructive habits, incomplete items, and areas of unworkability in our lives.
 Experiencing insights in this area can lead back into Growing Up to upgrade our disciplines, practices, and structures.

 Carl Jung saw the “first important work of a person’s life as the development of the ego – establishing how one is in the world.”
 Unless we are willing to spend time here, little growth is possible.
-What constraints us lies in our shadow.
-Jung was clear that until we develop our ego, we cannot engage spiritual development.
+What constrains us lies in our shadow.
+Jung was clear that until we examine and develop our ego, we cannot engage in spiritual development.
 Rushing past the ego reifies our spirituality as another “identity.”
 This is harmful to our growth, as the ego’s desires will dominate if we are not aware of our shadow.